MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-pnp/Get-PnPUnifiedGroup.md

 Get-PnPUnifiedGroup
 ```

-Retrieves all the Office 365 Groups
+Retrieves all the Microsoft 365 Groups

 ### ------------------EXAMPLE 2------------------
 ```powershell
 Get-PnPUnifiedGroup -Identity $groupId
 ```

-Retrieves a specific Office 365 Group based on its ID
+Retrieves a specific Microsoft 365 Group based on its ID

 ### ------------------EXAMPLE 3------------------
 ```powershell
 Get-PnPUnifiedGroup -Identity $groupDisplayName
 ```

-Retrieves a specific or list of Office 365 Groups that start with the given DisplayName
+Retrieves a specific or list of Microsoft 365 Groups that start with the given DisplayName

 ### ------------------EXAMPLE 4------------------
 ```powershell
 Get-PnPUnifiedGroup -Identity $groupSiteMailNickName
 ```

-Retrieves a specific or list of Office 365 Groups for which the email starts with the provided mail nickName
+Retrieves a specific or list of Microsoft 365 Groups for which the email starts with the provided mail nickName

 ### ------------------EXAMPLE 5------------------
 ```powershell
 Get-PnPUnifiedGroup -Identity $group
 ```

-Retrieves a specific Office 365 Group based on its object instance
+Retrieves a specific Microsoft 365 Group based on its object instance

 ### ------------------EXAMPLE 6------------------
 ```powershell
 Get-PnPUnifiedGroup -IncludeIfHasTeam
 ```

-Retrieves all the Office 365 Groups and checks for each of them if it has a Microsoft Team provisioned for it
+Retrieves all the Microsoft 365 Groups and checks for each of them if it has a Microsoft Team provisioned for it

 ## PARAMETERS

 ### -ExcludeSiteUrl
-Exclude fetching the site URL for Office 365 Groups.
+Exclude fetching the site URL for Microsoft 365 Groups.
 This speeds up large listings.

 ```yaml
 Type: SwitchParameter